The hot-air conundrum

 Sometimes the price is justified by the reputation (support + quality), but I agree, it’s generally not.

-It’s even worth with oscilloscopes.
+It’s even worse with oscilloscopes.

 I’ve been looking for a good one for a good long time, but there isn’t a single honest oscilloscope maker.
 They all charge an arm and a leg, and then they lock down half the functions and make you pay another arm and a leg to unlock the thing you already bought!